-Each residence hall desk is located in the lobby and is staffed by attendants who monitor people entering and leaving the building.
+Each residence hall has a security desk is located in the lobby.
+The security desk is staffed by attendants who monitor people entering and leaving the building.
 Security cameras have been placed in each residence hall lobby for added security.
-Desks are staffed 24 hours per day, seven days per week.
+Desks are staffed 24 hours per day, 7 days per week.
 In the rare event that a desk is not covered, the Framingham State University Police Department will secure the entrance and assume responsibility for monitoring the residents and guests entering the building when the Card Access System is not activated.
-All visitors and guests of resident students are required to sign in and leave valid photo identification at the desk.
-Guests will be allowed in the building only when the sponsoring resident is present to accompany them to his or her room.
+All visitors and guests of resident students are required to be signed in at he security desk and leave valid photo identification while in the hall.
+Guests will be allowed in the building only when the host resident is present to accompany them to his or her room.
 Once a guest has been signed in, it is the responsibility of the resident to escort that guest at all times while he/she is in the building.
 Students will be held directly responsible for the actions of their guests.